shadow-dragon-2002/rpi_honeypot/README.md

 # Raspberry Honey Pot

 This is a project that I made to understand honeypots and how to make one myself.
-The project is using the opencanary daemon.
-Thanks to Bob McKay for his extensive guide on setting up a RPi Honeypot on which this project is made from, which can be found [here](https://bobmckay.com/i-t-support-networking/hardware/create-a-security-honey-pot-with-opencanary-and-a-raspberry-pi-3-updated-2021/ "here").
+The project uses the opencanary daemon.
+Thanks to Bob McKay for his extensive guide on setting up an RPi Honeypot based on which this project is made, which can be found [here](https://bobmckay.com/i-t-support-networking/hardware/create-a-security-honey-pot-with-opencanary-and-a-raspberry-pi-3-updated-2021/ "here").

 ### Hardware and Software Used:
-- Raspberry pi 3B V1.2
+- Raspberry Pi 3B V1.2
 - 16 GB Micro SD Card
 - Ethernet Cable
 - Raspbian OS Lite x64
 - Opencanary

-### Installation and Setup:
+### Instructions:

 ------------
 #### 1. Installation :
 Download and flash Raspbian OS lite on the micro SD card.
-The selection of Raspbian lite is purely on the basis that it's being run on a Raspberry Pi so it'll be easier on the processing and won't require a GUI considering it's just a honeypot.
+The selection of Raspbian lite is purely because it's being run on a Raspberry Pi so it'll be easier on the processing and won't require a GUI considering it's just a honeypot.
 I just used the Raspberry Pi imager software given out by the official Raspberry Pi community.

 	https://www.raspberrypi.com/software/